harry-cpp/SFEditor/README.md

 -----------------------------
 * Add code for ProjectDirty
 * Implement Undo / Redo to XwtPlus.TextEditor
-* Add a Linux headerbar version of it
 * Setup some extension API for MonoGame Pipeline tool and connect this to it
 * Add a setup for easy installation